-Here at Support Adventure, we have worked with dozens of MSPs across the world, and with a birds eye view of the industry we often see similar issues and weak points.
+Here at Support Adventure, a company that provides outsourced MSP help desk services, we have worked with dozens of MSPs across the world, and with a birds eye view of the industry we often see similar issues and weak points.
 We wanted to address these trends that produce many of the problems that our clients face, and provide tips to improve.
 Here’s the most common problems we see:

 1. The people you hire are too smart!